sageind/HistorianWeb/README.md

 Dec 2025

-✔ Offline support (Wikipedia data cached)

 ✔ Dark mode

-✔ Mobile rendering fixed, favoriting added, searchable tabs
+✔ Favoriting added, searchable tabs

-✔ One single HTML file

 You can access it [here](https://sageind.github.io/HistorianWeb/) , switch to Desktop View on Mobile browsers (need to fix this).